toranb/jasmine-phantom-node/README.md

 ##What about these optional command line flags?

-    --coffee will tell the test runner to compile any .spec.coffee files found in the directory --noColor simply removes the red/green color output (useful on your ci server) --junitreport at a future date this will generate a junit xml file with your test results --debug will tell the express web server to keep running so you can open the browser and debug your test code
+    --coffee will tell the test runner to compile any .coffee files found in the directory --noColor simply removes the red/green color output (useful on your ci server) --junitreport at a future date this will generate a junit xml file with your test results --debug will tell the express web server to keep running so you can open the browser and debug your test code